-Manufacturing, Selling Or Possessing Dangerous Weapons
+Manufacturing, Selling Or Possessing Dangerous Weapons in Los Angeles

 The Second Amendment protects your right to bear arms.
 However, as with all other Constitutional rights, there are certain limitations.
 California has some of the strictest gun and weapon laws in the country.
 While you do have to arm yourself, state law places certain restrictions on the types of weapons you can own.